This is not due to a bug or a misconfigured ProxySG.

 Getting HTTPS exception pages working using newer web browsers

-If the preceding KB article does not prove helpful, then the following two workarounds which require SSL interception to be enabled will work in some circumstances:
+If the preceding article does not prove helpful, then the following two workarounds, which require SSL interception to be enabled, will work in some circumstances:

 The first possible solution, which requires enabling SSL interception is:

 - ALLOW all CONNECT requests.
 Deny anything that isn't SSL (for security).

 - Enable SSL interception on these CONNECT requests.